DevExpress/devextreme-cli/packages/devextreme-schematics/README.md

 - Your project's node_modules
 - The global node_modules

-If the CLI fails to find TypeScript, inline template migration is skipped and a warning is displayed with resolution attempts and errors.
+If the CLI fails to find TypeScript, it skips inline template migration and displays a warning message that contains resolution attempts and errors.

 ### How to Install TypeScript